saimaheshwaran/hes-tep/test-elevate-utilities/README.md

 8. Once completed, you can check the latest core jar in the snapshots folder in Nexus repo http://co1-rep01sha01.test.healthe:8080/nexus/#browse/browse

-### How to use Utilities Artifact in Api/Web project
+## How to use Utilities Artifact in Api/Web project

-## Utilities is used by Api project.
+### Utilities is used by Api project.

 Utilities dependency is called as part of test-elevate-api project.
 So no need to explicitly add utility dependency for any API project.
-To create any new API project, you need to add API jar.
+To create any new API project, you need to add API jar available in nexus repository.
 Details mentioned as part of test-elevate-api Readme file

-## Utilities is used by Web project.
+### Utilities is used by Web project.

 Please follow these steps to incorporate utilities in web project.